Boccca2014/CodeGra.de/docs/user/management.rst

 E-mail Notifications
 ++++++++++++++++++++++
-CodeGrade provides two types of e-mail notifications to enable essential communication between graders:
+CodeGrade provides two types of email notifications to enable essential communication between graders:

-* **Graders** notification: send an e-mail at a specified date and time to all graders that have not yet finished grading.
+* **Graders** notification: send an email at a specified date and time to all graders that have not yet finished grading.
-* **Finished** notification: send an e-mail to a specified e-mail address to notify when all graders are finished grading.
+* **Finished** notification: send an email to a specified email address to notify when all graders are finished grading.

 .. note:: For these notifications to be sent, graders must manually update